 It is unlikely that any expenses that are not considered deferrable under current US GAAP would be considered deferrable under ASU 2010-26.
 Details of applying the new deferability rules to actual expenses are typically handled by accountants, and thus out of scope of this practice note.
-However, the new guidance will affect projections of future deferrable expenses.
+However, the new guidance will affect the amount of future deferrable expenses that can be capitalized.

-2. The guidance is required to be applied prospectively (beginning in 2012) and may also be applied retrospectively.
-If the company chooses to apply the guidance only prospectively, what are the actuarial considerations?
+2. The guidance is effective for fiscal years (and interim periods within those fiscal years) beginning after December 15, 2011 (effectively January 1, 2012 for most companies), with early application permitted The ASU permits but does not require retrospective application to all prior periods.
+If the company chooses not to apply the guidance retrospectively, what are the actuarial considerations?
 What are the reporting and disclosure requirements for retrospective application?